 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed responding to the critic.
+OIn the last section, we discussed responding to the critic.
 I find that ineffective response styles manifest in three different ways.
 These are passive response, aggressive response, and passive aggressive response.
 To foster effective response styles we discussed a technique for acknowledgement.

-On this track we will continue our discussion on effective response styles for building self esteem by focusing on the Cognitive Behavior Therapy technique of clouding the critic.
+In this section, we will continue our discussion on effective response styles for building self esteem by focusing on the Cognitive Behavior Therapy technique of clouding the critic.
 Our discussion will include three different methods of clouding.
 These three methods are agreeing in part, agreeing in probability, and agreeing in principle.

 Maria, age 36, used clouding to deal with criticism from her husband.
 Maria stated, "My mother constantly berated me for unreliability when I was young.
 It made me feel so useless.
 Now my husband does it.
 Last week he said to me, ‘Maria, you’re not reliable.
 You forget to pick up the kids, you let the bills pile up until we could lose the roof over our heads, and I can’t ever count on you to be there when I need you.’"

 ♦ #1 - Agreeing In Part

 As you know, in this example the blanket statement that Maria is unreliable is too global to agree with.
 The charge that they will lose the roof over their heads is an exaggeration and the ‘I can’t ever count on you’ just isn’t true.
 Therefore the respondent, Maria, picked one factual statement about not picking up the kids and acknowledged that.